 In each AMRAP group, there will be a couple exercises with repetition goals.
 The goal is to get through the exercises in each AMRAP group as fast, and safely, as possible; that’s one round.
 Then repeat that set of exercises until you’ve gone through all of them again; that’s another round.

 The goal is to get through as many rounds as possible, as the name suggests, in an 8-minute duration.
 After that 8-minute AMRAP group, take a break for 2 minutes.
 Repeat for the remaining AMRAP rounds.
-Make sense?
+(You can also try our inner thigh workout.)

 Home Workout for Legs: 30 Minute HIIT